How to write a Reddit post that actually gets upvoted

 Those 20 posts are your blueprint.
 Write something that fits the same patterns but with your own genuine experience and insights.

-Combine that with posting at the right time (which a tool like RedShip can help you identify by showing when conversations in your target subreddits are most active), and you have a repeatable system for writing posts that get upvoted.
+Combine that with posting at the right time (which Reddit monitoring tools can help you identify by showing when conversations in your target subreddits are most active), and you have a repeatable system for writing posts that get upvoted.

 Ready to find leads on Reddit?